mutaku/go_examples/README.md

 ###Various GO code examples###

-These are mostly the examples from: http://golang.org/doc/articles/wiki/
+Some are working examples (in various stages) from the Google Go Tutorials/Wiki: http://golang.org/doc/articles/wiki/